Hands-on Master Craft Writing Workshop Series

 Who for: Writers of fiction, memoir and narrative nonfiction

-Bring to class: Imaginative material (an open mind for inventing and work-in-progress needing more reasons for readers to turn the page) and tangibles (pen or pencil, index cards).
-Paper and markers for charts and visuals will be provided.
+Materials: Imaginative material (an open mind for inventing and work-in-progress needing more reasons for readers to turn the page) and tangibles (paper, pen, pencil, markers, index cards).